-Celery: Quality and supplies are looking good.
+Celery: WATCHLIST Quality and supplies are looking good.
+The Organic Market is increased.

 Corn, Sweet: Excellent supply out of Coachella and Brawley has started while volume remains steady out of Florida.
 Mexico is just about done for the season.
 Domestic quality is good.